Akaflieg-Freiburg/enroute/src/README.md

 ## Architecture

 **enroute flight navigation** is a fairly standard Qt application.
 The user interface is written in QML, the hard functionality is written in C++.
+This document describes the C++ part of the program.

 ### A. Moving map